jpegleg/k3s-dragon-eggs/README.md

 Both microk8s and k3s provide easy pool growth, easy to install and uninstall, and work across many distros and situations.

-See an example microk8s template in https://github.com/jpegleg/storm-reef-clusters (also includes an allow-by-default calico global network policy).
+See an example microk8s template in https://github.com/jpegleg/storm-reef-clusters That "storm-reef-clusters" template also has the wireguard and DSR features on and the global network policy off.

 Microk8s is easier than k3s and works in more situations.
 The downside/feature of microk8s is that it is installed via snap, which makes it easy to install on any GNU/linux distro,